BBBalls/hillside_hermitage_archive/_posts/2022-06-25-Summarized Transcriptions 201-250.md

 When touched by pain, the only thing an untrained ordinary person knows is to seek pleasure.
-It doesn’t matter whether he seeks pleasure through food, company, others - or meditation. *He seeks pleasure, because he doesn’t want to deal with the pain.* That is why it is a sensual view that underlies that meditation - any meditation of that kind.
+It doesn’t matter whether he seeks pleasure through food, company, others—or meditation. *He seeks pleasure, because he doesn’t want to deal with the pain.* That is why it is a sensual view that underlies that meditation—any meditation of that kind.

 Meditation is not about replacing the experience that has arisen, it is about thoroughly knowing it while it’s there.
-But the point will come when, in order to fully understand it, you need to learn how to stay calm, within it - and that is the role of the proper *samadhi*.
+But the point will come when, in order to fully understand it, you need to learn how to stay calm, within it—and that is the role of the proper *samadhi*.

 That is why the right view is the necessary basis for the right *samadhi*, because the right view will know that it is about enduring